armno/blog/content/post/vercel/index.md

 ## Moving Process

+A rough plan would be:

+0. I have to separate my app into 2 parts &mdash; frontend & backend, which is already done that way.
+1. Put the frontend app to the hosting service
+2. Put the backend app (function, actually) to Serverless Functions service.
+3. Make the domain `cmair.space` to point to Vercel instead of DigitalOcean.

+### Deploy the frontend app to the hosting service

 After signing up with my GitHub account, it will install 'Now' app on Github for my account.

 {{< image